15 Sep 2019

 2] Resolved To Have Gospel-Centred Ministry

-I want to say also secondly, “That I hope in Gospel Light, we will resolve always to have Gospel-centred ministry because it's so easy to assume the Gospel.”
+I want to say also secondly, that I hope in Gospel Light, we will resolve always to have Gospel-centred ministry because it's so easy to assume the Gospel.
 Now we may have a generation that talks about the Gospel, but the next generation if we don't centre ourselves intentionally in the Gospel, we may then assume the Gospel, neglect the Gospel.
-And finally another generation may come where we forget the Gospel, where the whole church then, I … if I may say, degenerate into legalism, and about performance and show before men.
+And finally another generation may come where we forget the Gospel, where the whole church then, I … if I may say, degenerates into legalism, and about performance and show before men.

 I hope that Gospel Light, we would not be raising little Pharisees.
 You know, children's ministry, so easy to raise Pharisees - memorize the Bible, memorize the verses, tell me the answer to who killed Goliath.
 We, we can get them to get the answers, live the right kind of life externally and produce little religious Pharisees.
 Actually, they look very cute, I think you've got little Pharisees with that dressing and they, “Thus says the Lord!
 Thus says the Lord!”
 I think it's quite cute lah.

 But … but that's not what we want, isn't it?
 I mean, we don't want to raise little religious Pharisees who think that they are good enough for God, when they actually are filthy sinners like everyone else.
 We want to help our kids realize that they are so, so sinful, but we have such a wonderful Saviour who is willing to save us from our sins.
 We really need to help our kids do that.